CityOfNewOrleans/KenticoSpringCleaningModule/readme.md

 1. Go to the `Modules` module.
 1. Click `New Module`.
-1. Name it "Spring Cleaning" and give it the code name `Spring Cleaning`
+1. Name it "Spring Cleaning" and give it the code name `SpringCleaning`
 1. Click `Save`.
 1. On the side menu that appears, go to `Sites` and assign the module to any sites you want it to appear in the admin interface for. _It needs to be assigned to at least one site or it will be inaccessible._
 1. Go to `User Interface`.
 On the `CMS` tree navigator on the side, expand `Administration` > `Custom`.